z4kn4fein/stashbox/docs/docs/configuration/registration-configuration.md

 </TabItem>
 <TabItem value="Lifetime" label="Lifetime">

-In the [Lifetime shortcuts](/docs/guides/basics#lifetime-shortcuts) section, it was mentioned that those methods are only sugars; under the curtain, they are also using this API:
+It was mentioned in the [Lifetime shortcuts](/docs/guides/basics#lifetime-shortcuts) section, that those methods are only sugars; under the curtain, they are also using this API:
 ```cs
 container.Register<IJob, DbBackup>(options => options
     .WithLifetime(Lifetimes.Singleton));